oonashigenorisseadams/oonashigenorisseadams.github.io/index.md

 <img class="profile-picture" src="headshot_square.jpg">

+Hi! 👋

-Hi!
-I am a PhD student in computational biology at Cornell University.
+I'm Oona, a PhD student in computational biology @ Cornell (undergrad in statistics at UC Berkeley).

-I’m a computational biologist working at the interface of machine learning, public health, and genomics.
-Trained in human and statistical genetics, I focus on building interpretable models for population-scale data and am actively extending these methods to environmental metagenomics and genomic epidemiology.
-I’ve worked in public-health and drug-discovery settings (Genentech, Novo Nordisk) and hold a degree in Statistics from UC Berkeley.
+I work at the interface of machine learning, public health, and genomics.

+I have a background in human and statistical genetics and prior drug-discovery experience at Genentech and Novo Nordisk; I’m currently building interpretable models for population-scale data and extending them to environmental metagenomics and genomic epidemiology (mainly in wastewater)

 ## Research Interests

-* __Applied machine learning & causal inference for public health__ : Building interpretable models on population-scale real-world and genomic data to inform surveillance, risk prediction, and decision-making.
+* __Applied machine learning & causal inference for public health__ : models on population-scale real-world and genomic data to inform surveillance, risk prediction, and decision-making
-* __Environmental metagenomics & genomic epidemiology__ : Developing robust pipelines to extract and annotate signals from mixed samples (currently wastewater) and translate them into pathogen and antimicrobial-resistance inference.
+* __Environmental metagenomics & genomic epidemiology__ : extract and annotate signals from mixed samples and translate them into pathogen and antimicrobial-resistance inference.
-* __Human genetics & mechanistic modeling__ : Integrating statistical genetics with mechanistic/biophysical and sequence-to-structure models (e.g., protein language models) to connect host factors with microbial exposures, including host–microbiome protein–protein interactions.
+* __Human genetics & mechanistic modeling__ : connect host factors with microbial exposures (including host–microbiome protein–protein interactions).

 ## Publications